AllenInstitute/AllenSDK/doc_template/glif_models.rst

 Instances of the :py:class:`~allensdk.model.glif.glif_neuron.GlifNeuron` class require many parameters for initialization.
-Fixed neuron parameters are stored directly as parameters on the class instance:
+Fixed neuron parameters are stored directly as properties on the class instance:

 ================ ===================================== ========== ========
 Parameter        Description                           Units      Type